graezykev/explain-nuance-git-merge-rebase/README.md

 +Modified by feature
 ```

-The commit ID and changes are going to be changed after rebase, we'll see why.
+The commit ID and changes are going to be changed after the rebase, we'll see why.

 Now let's start the **Rebase**.